Table of Contents

 6. Give Them Good Feedback

-With highly distributed teams we need to make sure that the communication channels are clear, open, and in regular use.
-We need to set up regular calls so that we can share the progress with the teams when they can see that they are being successful this is a great motivation and shows that their efforts are succeeding.
-It also gives opportunities to provide support when we need to make some changes if things are not going quite to plan.
+With highly distributed teams, we need to ensure the communication channels are clear, open, and in regular use.
+We need to set up regular calls to share the progress with the teams when they can see that they are being successful this is a great motivation and shows that their efforts are succeeding.
+It also gives opportunities to provide support when we need to make changes if things are not going well.

 Employees feel 5x more empowered if their feedback is valued in the organization.- Salesforce

-We also need to make sure that we praise people for their efforts and the good progress being made.
-If people put in the work but receive little to no feedback then they can quickly fall into the “I don’t know why I bother” mindset and when that happens they are now starting down the path to disengagement.
+We also need to praise people for their efforts and good progress.
+If people put in the work but receive little to no feedback, they can quickly fall into the “I don’t know why I bother” mindset, and when that happens, they are now starting down the path to disengagement.

 Positive feedback costs nothing, but the return on investment is significant, give it freely.

-As the world changes at an ever-increasing pace, these simple things will help you create engaged teams, they will work with teams that report directly to you, they will work with suppliers and external staff too because they help to fulfill some of our basic needs.
-The better you become at these the more engaged your teams will become and the better the results you will achieve.
+As the world changes ever-increasingly, these simple things will help you create engaged teams.
+They will work with teams that report directly to you; they will work with suppliers and external staff, too, because they help to fulfill some of our basic needs.
+The better you become at these, the more engaged your teams will become and the better the results you will achieve.